You know, I don't believe this, but I do believe it because I saw it.

 Justin Bieber's reign of teenage terror continues.

-What he did, he relieved himself in a mop bucket inside a nightclub kitchen.
+This time, what he did, he relieved himself in a mop bucket inside a nightclub kitchen, and then he had the audacity to insult Bill Clinton.

 And then the news of this got out, and he called Clinton to apologize.

-He dissed ex-president Clinton while peeing in the bucket.
+He dissed ex-President Clinton while peeing in the bucket.

 And then he called Clinton.

-He said, if Bill Clinton.
+He said, F Bill Clinton.

 I don't know why you would think of Bill Clinton.